NBPub/Springboard/Capstone Two/README.md

 *see [Classification Notebook](./18.3_Modeling_Classification.ipynb) for details*

+ - results and residuals not discussed here, in general, high accuracy was achieved
  - same process for data preparation as used for `home_margin` regression, different target variable: `home_win`
    - `home_win` is True if the home score is greater than the away score at the end of the game
      - slight home-field advantage noted, see [report](./report.pdf)
 	 - ties should not occur by game design, but two existed in the dataset. they were treated as losses: `home_win=False`
  - tested a wide variety of classifcation models, **progressed kNN, SGD, and ExtraTrees classifiers** for hyperparameter tuning and final comparison
-   - determined feature selection (`SelectKBest`) and normalization conditions for linear and kNN models
+   - determined best feature selection (`SelectKBest`) and normalization conditions for each model
-   - did not employ feature selection for ensemble model
+     - conditions listed with tuned hyperparameters for [top 3 models](/Capstone%20Two/graphs/Model/classification/top_3_estimator_parameters.png)
    - training and testing scores similar for all models, SGD may be [overfitting slightly](/Capstone%20Two/graphs/Model/classification/selection/overfitting_check.png)
  - kNN better recall, but worse precision than ExtraTrees and SGD classifiers. kNN higher in aggregate scores: F1, Balanaced Accuracy, ROC-AUC
    - in more words, kNN better at home wins correctly but worse at predicting home losses